There are so many Scotland walking holidays available and this is one not to be missed!

 Reaching Balmaha, there are many places here for you to visit and prepare for the next leg!
 Despite being quite small, you can enjoy a meal at The Oak Tree Inn, gain more information at the Visitor Centre at the Balmaha Car Park all while being surrounded by incredible views out to Loch Lomond.

-If you would like to more information about the West Highland Way or any other walks, do not hesitate to contact us.
+If you would like to more information about the any of Scotland walking holidays we provide, do not hesitate to contact us.